Nevcairiel/LAVFilters/README.md

 The advanced mode lets you write your own combinations of rules with a special syntax.
 It also allows selecting subtitles based on the audio language of the file.

-The base syntax is simple, it always requires a pair of audio and subtitle language, separated by a colon, for example: "eng:ger"
+The base syntax is simple, it always requires a pair of audio and subtitle language, separated by a colon, for example: `eng:ger`
 In this example, LAV Splitter would select German subtitles if English audio was found.

-Instead of language codes, the advanced mode supports two special cases: "*" and "off".
+Instead of language codes, the advanced mode supports two special cases: "\*" and "off".
 When you specify "\*" for a language code, it'll match everything.
-For example "*:eng"  will activate English subtitles, independent of the audio language.
-The reverse is also possible: "eng:*" will activate any subtitles when the audio is English.
+For example `*:eng`  will activate English subtitles, independent of the audio language.
+The reverse is also possible: `eng:*` will activate any subtitles when the audio is English.

 The "off" flag is only valid for the subtitle language, and it instructs LAV Splitter to turn the subtitles off.
-So "eng:off" means that when the audio is English, the subtitles will be deactivated.
+So `eng:off` means that when the audio is English, the subtitles will be deactivated.

-Additionally to the syntax above, the following flags can be appended to the subtitle token separated by a pipe symbol ("|"):
+Additionally to the syntax above, the following flags can be appended to the subtitle token separated by a pipe symbol (`|`):
  - `d` for default subtitles
  - `f` for forced subtitles
  - `h` for hearing impaired